Reach a human.

-Customer service is being rationed.
-Companies bury contact info behind chatbot walls, knowing most people give up before reaching a person.
+Support is being rationed.
+Companies bury the contact behind chatbot walls, stall on refunds until the deadline passes, and route cancellations through a maze — all betting you give up first.
 Sula breaks that bet.

 Sources: [1] HelpScout · [2, 4] Groundwork Collaborative · [3] Fortune